NEW YORK ASSOCIATION OF BLACK JOURNALISTS

-ARTICLE I — GOALS AND OBJECTIVES
+ARTICLE I — Name.

-- Advocate for journalistic freedom in the United States and, when possible, Africa, the Caribbean and other parts of the black diaspora.
+- Advocate for journalistic freedom in the United States and, when possible, Africa, the Caribbean and other parts of the Black diaspora.

 - Award scholarships to, mentor and groom student journalists at high schools, colleges and universities.

-- Honor excellence and achievement among black journalists.
+- Honor excellence and achievement among Black journalists.

-- Work to expand opportunities for black journalists in managerial and supervisory positions.
+- Work to expand opportunities for Black journalists in managerial and supervisory positions.

 The NYABJ shall remain at all times a non-partisan organization that does not endorse political candidates, or candidates for organizational office of any entity.